-Miami Children's Hospital LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Miami Children's Hospital pediatric care units.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Nicklaus Children's Hospital, formerly Miami Children's Hospital, pediatric care units.
 In addition to ground ambulance transports, the LifeFlight program offers air transport via helicopters operated by PHI, Inc., one of the world’s most experienced aircraft operators, and through contracted fixed-wing aircraft charters.

-Miami Children's Hospital also hosts an Annual Board Review Course.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, also hosts an Annual Board Review Course.
 This program is designed as a comprehensive review for pediatricians who are preparing for the American Board of Pediatrics certification or recertification examination.
 Third year residents are required to attend this four day course free of charge in addition to regularly scheduled board review sessions.
-This approach is one of the factors contributing to the high scores received by MCH residents on the American Board of Pediatrics Intraining Examinations and high passing rates on the Board Certification Exams.
-Additionally, MCH boasts the highest 3 year-averaged Board pass rate amongst all Florida residency programs.
+This approach is one of the factors contributing to the high scores received by NCH residents on the American Board of Pediatrics Intraining Examinations and high passing rates on the Board Certification Exams.
+Additionally, NCH boasts the highest 3 year-averaged Board pass rate amongst all Florida residency programs.

 Residents are encouraged to participate in research protocols and publish papers or present abstracts during their training program.
-The Miami Children's Hospital Research Institute provides the infrastructure and services necessary for the hospital's clinical and translational research activities.
-While Miami Children's Hospital is devoted to healing young patients, it is also working to make the future brighter for children with medical problems.
+The Nicklaus Children's Hospital, formerly Miami Children's Hospital, Research Institute provides the infrastructure and services necessary for the hospital's clinical and translational research activities.
+While Nicklaus Children's Hospital, formerly Miami Children's Hospital, is devoted to healing young patients, it is also working to make the future brighter for children with medical problems.

 Residents have full access to computers in the Library, in the Residents’ Lounge area which is adjacent to the call rooms, in the Pediatric Care Center and other outpatient offices, and on all the inpatient floors.